Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolov8n-increase-accuracy/index.md

                    all       2017       4906      0.581      0.476      0.506      0.319       0.57      0.508      0.541      0.537
 ```

 Despite reducing the box and dfl loss weights, we get over a 12% increase in the box mAP50 from using the keypoint targets.
 However, we see a slightly lower map50-95 score.
-This is because, as I mentioned, small object detection is very sensitive to IoU changes and since mAP50-95 averages the performance at higher IoU thresholds, it scores lower.
+This is because, as was mentioned, small object detection is very sensitive to IoU changes and since mAP50-95 averages the performance at higher IoU thresholds, it scores lower.
 However, in reality, the model performs better than the normal detection model in small object detection.
-There's also pose mAP in the results above which you can ignore since it's not important.
+There's also pose mAP in the results above which you can ignore since it's for the pseudo-keypoints we created.

 ## Bringing Out The Detect In Pose

 If you look at the results shown in the previous section, you will notice that the pose model shows 8.4 GFLOPs while the detect model had shown 8.1 GLOPs.
 These extra FLOPs come from the pose head.
-But, don't worry.
+But don't worry.
 We can get it back down to 8.1 GFLOPs.
 Remember that I mentioned YOLOv8 pose models are just detection models with a pose head attached?
 Well, this also means that we can turn our pose model back to a detect model without losing any accuracy at all while removing the extra overhead introduced by the pose head.

-First, we edit the yaml to match the number of classes in the pose model so that the last layer can match:
+First, we edit the yaml to match the number of classes in the pose model so that the last layer weights don't have an issue loading:
 ```bash
 # Change nc to correct number of classes
 sed -i "s/nc: 80/nc: 48/g" ultralytics/cfg/models/v8/yolov8.yaml